 “Sure, Tim.
 I’m not like Stu.”

 “The reason I got so worked up about Joey is we had sex.
 It was my first time, with anyone.
 When he came down here, it was over.
 Now I have my life with you guys.
 In the summer, I was moving.
 I didn’t know where I belonged.
-It all happened so fast, and then I was here alone.
+It all happened so fast.
+Then I was here alone.
 All my feelings were raw.
 I couldn’t handle it.
-I cried in the hall closet for half an hour, which helped get me through my birthday, but we both had to complete all the feelings to finish it.”
+I cried in the hall closet for half an hour, which helped get me through my birthday.
+But we both had to complete all the feelings to finish it.”

 “Man, you’re telling me you’re queer?” he said real slowly.